Veiled chameleon: Disease

 The veiled chameleon, like many reptiles, is susceptible to ocular infections.
 Similar subcutaneous swellings can be associated with bacterial or fungal abscesses, parasitic infestation, and (rarely) neoplasia.

 Juvenile veiled chameleons in captivity often develop nutritional metabolic bone disease but will not develop it if fed dietary supplements of Ca, vitamin A, vitamin D, and cholecalciferol as well as exposure to UVB radiation.

 Veiled chameleons in captivity tend to develop maladies such as hypovitaminosis A, hypervitaminosis A, renal failure, dystocia (a failure to lay eggs), respiratory problems (usually due to improper humidity), parasitic infections, and oral cavity problems.
 Corneal damage can also be caused from an overabundance of UVB radiation.

+Serpentoviruses are known to cause respiratory problems in snakes, and veiled chameleons have been found to display similar symptoms to this disease such as sneezing, lethargy, oral mucus secretions, depression, and poor body condition.
+Juveniles seem to be more impacted by the disease than other age groups, showing a faster onset of symptoms and death.

 Captivity

 The veiled chameleon is the most common chameleon species in the pet trade; this species has been kept and bred in captivity for almost thirty years.
 Veiled chameleons are more tolerant of captive conditions than other chameleon species, but are still challenging pets to keep healthy.